simonkrauter/Xfce-Simple-Dark/readme.md

-*Simple Dark*
+Xfce-Simple-Dark
 ===============

-*Simple Dark* is a dark theme for Xfce and Geany.
+Xfce-Simple-Dark is a dark theme for Xfce and Geany.<br>
 It contains styles for widgets and window titles.

-The GTK 2.x and GTK 3.0 widget theme is based on https://github.com/vkuzel/Xfce-darkness .
+The GTK 2.x and GTK 3.0 widget theme is based on https://github.com/vkuzel/Xfce-darkness .<br>
-The GTK 3.20 widget theme is based on https://github.com/horst3180/vertex-theme .
+The GTK 3.20 widget theme is based on https://github.com/horst3180/vertex-theme .<br>
 The window title theme is based on Makulu Black.

 Screenshot
 ------------